Solar-Punk-Ltd/ipfs-to-swarm/README.md

   For advanced users, the Bee node can be installed manually.
   See the official [Bee Node Manual](https://docs.ethswarm.org/docs/bee/installation/getting-started/) for OS-specific setup instructions.

-## 2. Determining Stamp Capacity Before Initial Purchase
+## 2. Determining Swarm Stamp Capacity Before Initial Purchase

+Postage stamps are used to pay for storing data on Swarm.
+They are purchased in batches, granting a prepaid right to store data on Swarm, similar to how real-world postage stamps pay for mail delivery.
 To select the appropriate stamp size, you first need to estimate the total amount of data you plan to upload.
 This data volume will determine the required capacity of the postage stamp.

 ### 2.1 Estimating the Size of Data to Upload